 Meditation.
-The health buzz words of recent years.
-And even though you may not think it is ‘your thing’, do you know what it really is?
+It’s one of the health buzzwords of recent years, and even though you may not think it is ‘your thing,’ do you know what it really is?
 More importantly, are you aware of the life-changing benefits of meditation to your health and well-being this practice can bring?

 Meditation changed my life.
 Initially, I didn’t even know I was doing it.
 I was then intrigued by it, so I began to research, practice it, and then having seen the health and happiness benefits of meditation, I now teach it.

-Let’s start with a simple explanation.
 Meditation is a tool to simply reset your mind, like the on/off switch of your computer when it overheats or gets stuck in blue screen mode, just before it crashes.
-Meditation is often used as a way to trigger mindfulness, to bring yourself around to being aware of the present moment, and therefore, an empowering tool to self-manage any stress or anxiety.
+Meditation is often used to trigger mindfulness, to bring yourself around to being aware of the present moment, and, therefore, an empowering tool to self-manage any stress or anxiety.

 With the sound of Cher singing in my head, ‘If I could turn back time,’ I would teach myself to meditate.
-In those moments of overwhelm, as the pots on the stove were boiling over, a small child was crying around one leg and another at the door, the dog being sick on the floor, a hungry husband returning from work as I saw my work phone flash up with an important, unpleasant call that I just had to take, meditation would have served me well.
+In those moments that were overwhelming – the pots on the stove were boiling over, a small child was crying around one leg and another at the door, the dog being sick on the floor, and a hungry husband returning from work as I saw my work phone flash up with an important, unpleasant call that I just had to take – meditation would have served me well.

-In those times, I know for sure, meditation would have changed my reactions of screaming and shouting, or crying in the toilets alone or swearing profanities that never should be spoken in front of children, to one of a calmer and more collected response.
+In those times, I know for sure that meditation would have changed my reactions of screaming and shouting, crying in the bathroom alone, or swearing profanities that never should be spoken in front of children to one of a calmer and more collected response.

-My first experience of meditation came when I received the call you never want to receive about a parent: ‘It’s time; we have an end of life situation.’
+My first meditation experience came when I received the call you never want to receive about a parent: ‘It’s time; we have an end-of-life situation.’
 It took my stubborn mum seven days to die from pneumonia after 10 years of Alzheimer’s destroying her soul.
-In those seven days, the mixture of emotions was overwhelming, the guilt, the relief, the guilt again, the sadness, the loss, grief, relief and back to guilt again.
+In those seven days, the mixture of emotions was overwhelming: the guilt, the relief, the guilt again, the sadness, the loss, grief, relief, and back to guilt again.

 Shortly after she died, a friend introduced me to a YouTube series – the 30 Day Meditation Challenge by JBittersweet and then I was hooked.
 Even if I couldn’t do the meditation every day, I found I looked forward to the days I could and felt the benefits of meditation immediately.

-6 months later when my marriage, family, life fell apart and left me with a diagnosis of clinical depression, I knew in my gut the key to finding a way to function was to commit to a daily meditation practice.
+Six months later, when my marriage, family, and life fell apart and left me with a diagnosis of clinical depression, I knew in my gut the key to finding a way to function was to commit to a daily meditation practice.
 Twenty-two months on, I am proud and can say I healed myself back to health and happiness with meditation and mindfulness as fundamental factors in that process.

 Meditation goes beyond my story of a mechanism to cope with and overcome overwhelm, grief, loss, anxiety and depression; it can be used to improve many areas of your life, your relationships, your work, your creativity and the health of your entire body.

-As with all my articles, I like to focus on a sense of creativity and spirituality and by bringing both in to my meditation practice, I have found a way to reset and reboot in this busy 24/7 lifestyle I find myself in.
-By being creative, you can then find your own way to connect with yourself, your spirit.
+As with all my articles, I like to focus on a sense of creativity and spirituality.
+By bringing both into my meditation practice, I have found a way to reset and reboot in this busy 24/7 lifestyle I find myself in.
+By being creative, you can then find your own way to connect with yourself and your spirit.

-Starting with why you do or want to do something is a good place to start.
-Why are you starting a meditation practice and what do you want the result to be in terms of feelings and benefits?
+Considering why you do or want to do something is a good place to start.
+Why are you starting a meditation practice, and what do you want the result to be in terms of feelings and benefits?
 Set your intention as such.

-There are many ways to meditate, and the art is to find the one that suits you best in that moment.
-You can sit, stand, lie or move, the choice is yours.
+There are many ways to meditate, and the art is to find the one that suits you best at that moment.
+You can sit, stand, lie or move; the choice is yours.

-I recently described meditation to a client as a way to not follow Alice down the dark rabbit hole, the way that some thoughts can have us caught in a pull of negative spirals in to the darkness.
-Allowing our mind the time to be quiet and still allows us the opportunity to change our thoughts and perceptions.
-By doing so, we allow ourselves to recognise that rabbits don’t wear waistcoats or carry watches, and we give ourselves time to make the right and informed decision about whether we want to jump down a rabbit hole at all!
+I recently described meditation to a client as a way to not follow Alice down the dark rabbit hole, the way that some thoughts can have us caught in a pull of negative spirals into the darkness.
+Allowing our minds the time to be quiet and still allows us the opportunity to change our thoughts and perceptions.
+By doing so, we allow ourselves to recognize that rabbits don’t wear waistcoats or carry watches, and we give ourselves time to make the right and informed decision about whether we want to jump down a rabbit hole at all!